frankMazzarella/otto-frontend/README.md

 - Create a release branch using [git flow](#git-flow)
   - Bump the version number in `package.json`
   - Run `$ npm install` and any other last minute tasks
   - Finish the release branch and push all branches to the remote (including the new tag)
-- From the `master` branch build and deploy the production bundle
+- Create the production bundle
-  - First creat the bundle with `$ npm run build`
-  - Then use PM2 to serve the static files
-  - `$ pm2 serve build 3000 --spa --name garage-sanity-frontend`

-## Deployment to rpi

   - The Raspberry Pi does not have the resources to build the frontend locally
   - Upon the pushing of a new git tag, a GitHub action will dispatch to build the frontend
+- Deploy the bundle to the Pi
   - SSH into the rpi
   - `$ cd ~/garage-sanity-frontend`
   - `$ wget` the release from GitHub to `garage-sanity-frontend`